 Next morning we need an alternative to the alternatives.
 Back to the giants.

-Enough trees.
+Enough of trees.
 Anyway, it’s getting smoky’n’hazy again.
 Wildfires.
 So we head on to the coast.
 To Mendocino.

 Pretty gorgeous coastline.
 But extremely crowded.
 Every campsite, RV park, motel – all full.
 As we learn, numerous people living further inland have fled the heat and especially the smoke of all these fires.
 It seems this has become a pretty normal situation in recent years.
 Difficult to blame anybody for this unfavourable situation as climate change does not exist in the US – at least according to the political leader the minority of American citizens has elected.

 Then we’re in Mendocino.
 It hasn’t been easy to find something to sleep.
 Mendocino is the ultimate refugee camp for the well-heeled.
-Especially on a weekend when they all escape from wildfire, smoke and heat to the cool seashore.
+Especially on a weekend when they all escape from wildfires, smoke and heat to the cool seashore.
 We’ve been pretty lucky.
 We found a room in a famous historic hotel straight at the seashore.
 Even Prado is proud to be parked in front of it.

 It’s their last room – and of course also the 1 nobody else wanted.
 Even detention cells in Guantanamo are larger.
 We get a bed (for unmarried only) and 10cm on each side.
-At the door 2cm extra space to close it.
+At the door 2cm extra space to open it.
 Nice isn’t it?